The Most Amazing Thing I Have Ever Seen

 I walk back into the shop, now filled with sleepy young men.
 Finding my voice, I beseech them, “You have to see this!”

 They groan, of course.
 Sailors always grumble when blissful inertia is interrupted.
-Yet, intrigued by the excitement in my voice, most of them follow me up to the flight deck.
+Yet, intrigued by the excitement in my voice, most of them follow me out to the hangar deck.

 Inconceivable in the yammering steel confines of this floating city, nobody is talking.
 Not a whisper, lest we break the fragile grace of this moment.